[vc_empty_space height="-5px"]

 Simon Skolnik is the President of NYSACC and past chair (now member) of the Town of Bedford Conservation Board.
 Besides their historic role in the protection of open space, Mr. Skolnik views Conservation Advisory Commissions and Boards, and Sustainability Committees, Climate Smart Task Forces and other energy conservation groups, as among the most vital and important institutions on combating climate change locally and mitigating its effects on the natural and built environments.

-Latest Projects
+Recent Projects

-Ongoing Environmental Initiatives Developed in our CACs and CBs
+Environmental Initiatives Developed by CACs and CBs

 Scenic Hudson Launches Interactive Solar Mapping Tool